firasuke/DOTSLASHLINUX/content/post/2017-09-06-The-Linux-Kernel-Configuration-Guide-Part-7.md

 Choice:     built-in

-Reason:     If you're using a gen 2+ intel cpu then you definitely want this
+Reason:     It's highly recommended that you include this option in your kernel
-            CPU frequency driver included.
+            if you're using a gen 2+ Intel CPU.

             Dont' forget to include CONFIG_CPU_FREQ_GOV_ONDEMAND as your default governor and enable both CONFIG_CPU_FREQ_GOV_PERFORMANCE and